joostdecock/site/pages/class/channels/freesewing.md

 ---
 layout: class
-title: Docs
+title: Freesewing
-namespace: Freesewing\Channels
+namespace: Freesewing\Channels\Core
 tags: [class, channel]
-permalink: /class/channels/docs
+permalink: /class/channels/core/freesewing
 ---
 ## Description

-The [`Docs`](docs) channel is used for the Freesewing documentation.
+The [`Freesewing`](freesewing) channel is the standard channel, used for the freesewing documentation and demo.

 ## Public methods